AmirSamanMirjalili/ArasCam-D/README.md

 # ArasCam2_Latest
-An Underactuated Cable Driven Parallel Robot That is Controlled Using Four Cable
+An Underactuated Cable Driven Parallel Robot which is Controlled Using Four Cable